The Voice (American TV series) season 22

 The twenty-second season of the American reality television series The Voice premiered September 19, 2022, on NBC.
 Blake Shelton and John Legend returned as coaches for their twenty-second and seventh seasons, respectively.
 Gwen Stefani, who last coached on season 19, returned as a coach for her sixth season.
 Camila Cabello made her first appearance as a coach this season.
 Meanwhile, Carson Daly returned as host for his twenty-second season.

-The season finale was aired on December 13, 2022; Bryce Leatherwood was named as the winner of this season, marking Blake Shelton's ninth win as a coach.
-This was also the first instance in which a contestant who had been saved by a Wild Card Instant Save would go on to win the entire competition.
+Bryce Leatherwood was named the winner of the season, marking Blake Shelton's record-extending ninth and final win as a coach.
+His victory is the first instance in which a contestant who had been saved by a Wild Card instant save would go on to win the entire competition.

-This season is also the first time without studio performances released on any platform.
+This season is also the first season without studio performances released on any platform.

 Panelists

 Coaches and host

 In May 2022, NBC announced that there would be a change in the show's roster of coaches.
 Of the four coaches that appeared on the previous season, only Blake Shelton and John Legend continue, with Shelton returning for his twenty-second season and Legend returning for his seventh.
 Kelly Clarkson and Ariana Grande both exited the panel, with Gwen Stefani returning for her sixth season and Camila Cabello returning for her second time on the show and joining as a first-time coach.
 Cabello previously served as the battle advisor for Team Legend in the previous season.
 Carson Daly returned for his twenty-second season as host.